cozy-labs/cozy-toolbox/lib/web/templates/oidc/index.html.md

 # Fake OIDC server

-Cozy-tools can be used to test delegated authentication with a local cozy-stack by providing a fake OIDC server.
-Several configurations are possible:
+Cozy-toolbox can be used to test delegated authentication with a local cozy-stack by providing a fake OIDC server.
+Several configurations are
+possible:

 ## Cerfs